PoisotLab/ms_betacov_mapping/README.md

 on RNA viruses suggest the importance of host phylogeography at the time of virus dispersal (Gryseels et al., 2017).

+This diversity of hosts and how the exchange of viruses occurs between species, is largely affected by the different environmental changes, as the case of sarbecovirus bats reservoirs (Muylaert et al., 2021) where they are affected by the area of the cave or the alteration of the forest, which could result in modifications of host distribution.
+Additionally, our results highlight the importance of Asia as a betacov hotspot, which is consistent with recent studies (Muylaert et al., 2021), where projections on this area suggest that new future events of sarbecovirus viral exchange might be easily spread among species or humans.

 One of these scenarios where interaction between bats and humans can occur can be seed dispersal in tropical agroecosystems.
 It opens the discussion of whether the fruits thrown by bats not only disperse seeds but could also be a source of